-“We’ve been key in educating oeople about precast and promoting it as a sustainable solution.
+“We’ve been key in educating people about precast and promoting it as a sustainable solution.
 We’ve certainly raised the profile of precast among the broader construction and design industry in that context,” asserts Ms. Bachmann.

-“Over the past 25 years we’ve seen growth of concepts such as Green Star and a much bigger approach to replace cementitious materials with supplementary cementitious materials such as slag or fly ash.

-“All the advancements in manufacturing technology has resulted in precasters producing a quality product using less concrete and less steel.
-There is also heavy emphasis on recycled products and no waste,” she says.

-“Precast is a waste and cost-effective long-life solution, and is relevant for all three facets of sustainability – society, economy and environment.”
+“Precast is relevant for all three facets of sustainability – society, economy and environment.
+Our members are delivering long lasting, durable products that are cost-effective and meeting environmental needs.”

 Sustainability comes hand-in-hand with new technology and practices, and within the industry, Ms. Bachmann says they have witnessed both the technology and what the industry offers as a result, change.

+“Over the past 25 years we’ve seen growth of concepts such as Green Star and a much bigger approach to replace cement with supplementary cementitious materials such as slag or fly ash.
+The concrete mixes used in today’s precast have become finely balanced high-tech recipes, to ensure quality, fit-for-purpose outcomes.

+“All the advancements in manufacturing technology have resulted in precasters producing a quality product that uses less concrete and less steel.
+There is also heavy emphasis on recycling and no waste,” she says.

+“We’ve seen fundamental changes in other areas as well, which have increased the design options that are available.
+There are now more alternatives to the traditional colours finishes available.
+Form liners and staining are two examples, both of which are now readily available in Australia and able to be easily applied in the factory before delivery to site.
+They offer a million possible combinations, so architects are spoiled for choice in delivering that bespoke result.

-“We’ve seen complete changes in technology.
-Form liners, staining, graphic concrete, and more have been introduced to the Australian market, and I’d say the association and our members have played an integral role in communicating those changes that and educating the industry,” says Ms. Bachmann.
+”Graphic concreteTM is another.
+It’s a technology where images are etched into the surface of the concrete.The Association and our members have played an integral role in communicating those changes and educating the industry,” says Ms. Bachmann.

-Many technological milestones have improved the aesthetics of precast products – form lining is more widely available, there are more variables in pigmentation and photocatalytic coatings, which is a self-cleaning coating with wide environmental benefits, has been introduced.
+Another technological milestone is hitting the market here - photocatalytic coatings.> Theseare coatings that use Titanium Dioxide to self-clean the concrete’s surface.
+They also have wide environmental benefit as they combat pollution and purify the air.

-Ms. Bachmann stresses that the major advances in precast technology, such as using less steel, has helped to reduce the high embodied energy of concrete.
-Not only that, but National Precast has effectively communicated these changes and advances to the wider construction sector, enabling both the association and industry to build a well-respected profile in the country.
+Ms. Bachmann says that advancements like these have enabled both the Association and its members to build a well-respected profile in the country.

+Stable leadership plays a role

-She says a major credit to the integrity and stability of the association is the fact that only three individuals have held the position of CEO over the past 25 years.
-Further to that, two founding board members – Ian Coulter from Brisbane-based Precast Concrete Technologies and Matt Perrella from Delta Corporation in Western Australia – are still involved in the organisation today.
+She says a major credit to the integrity and stability of the Association is the fact that only three individuals have held the position of CEO over the past 25 years.
+Further to that, two founding board members – Ian Coulter from Brisbane-based Precast Concrete Products and Matt Perrella from Delta Corporation in Western Australia – are still involved on the organisation’s Board today.

-“It’s a big milestone for them – those two were instrumental with kicking off what is now a national organisation for the Australian precast industry.”
+“It’s a big milestone for them.
+Along with a handful of other individuals including John Burke, Godfrey Smith, Athol Gudgeon, John Kehoe, Phil Hereen, Wrix Gasteen, David Lindsay and Ivor Jones as CEO, Mr. Perrella and Mr. Coulter were instrumental in kicking off what is now a national organisation for the Australian precast industry.”

-During her seven years as CEO, Ms. Bachman has seen the organisation evolve exponentially, and reflects that the achievements it has made within the industry need to be commended.
+During her almost 13 years as CEO, Ms. Bachman has seen the organisation evolve exponentially, and reflects that the achievements it has made within the industry need to be commended.

-“I’m immensely proud of what we’ve achieved and what we’re continuing to achieve.
+“I’m immensely proud of what we’ve all achieved and what we’re continuing to achieve.
 The biggest part of this is the depth and breadth of our work.
-We are heavily involved in the Australian construction sector, we advocating for members to state and national authorities – we have a very big promotional agenda,” she says.
+Today, we are heavily involved in representing the industry across a lot of forums including the review and development of Australian Standards, we advocate for members to state and national authorities, andwe have a very big promotional agenda,” she says.
 “We’re absolutely punching about our weight and our resource base.”